 We are based in London and Cardiff but our roles have a global reach.
 As an established and respected part of the humanitarian community, we work closely and meaningfully with our fellow networks and actors to make change happen.

-If you are passionate about supporting people affected by crises and want to be part of an organisation that creates positive change in the humanitarian sector, and you strongly believe you can contribute, then join us and we’ll give you every opportunity to succeed.
+If you feel you have the skills and knowledge required for this post and want to be part of an organisation that creates positive change in the humanitarian sector, and you strongly believe you can contribute, then join us and we’ll give you every opportunity to succeed.

 We are committed to the safeguarding and protection of vulnerable people in our work.
 This post is subject to a range of vetting checks including a criminal records disclosure.

-Except in exceptional circumstances, the role will be appointed at the start of the salary band advertised.
+The role will be appointed at the start of the salary band advertised, unless there are exceptional circumstances.
 This allows for incremental progression within the role and movement up the scale.